 Larry Bird was the truly iconic white player, no argument there, but he retired in 1992, with the league ascending in popularity long after.
 John Stockton, Mark Price, Tom Chambers, Chris Mullin — All-Star players but hardly the face of the league, at least no more than Steve Nash, Dirk Nowitzki, or Manu Ginobli.
 He argues that white Americans do not root for them because they are foreign-born, Canadian, German, and Argentinian, respectively.
 (I guess racist and xenophobic.)

 Beyond the iconic players, African Americans dominated the ranks of the best players during the rise and the decline.
 From 1985-86 to the 1994-95 season, black players made up 129 of the 150 spots on the first through third-team All-NBA lists.
 From 2000-2001 through the 2009-2010 seasons, the number dropped (slightly) to 124—data from Pro Basketball-Reference.

-Many influences could factor into the NBA decline, particularly the rise of entertainment alternatives whether much wider TV options, college basketball, NASCAR or others.
+Many influences could factor into the NBA decline, particularly the rise of entertainment alternatives, whether much broader TV options, college basketball, NASCAR, or others.
 Race may play some minor role.
-I’m certainly willing to entertain the idea that consumer likes and dislikes of players, individually and en masse, matters, but it is not nearly as simple as black and white.
+I’m certainly willing to entertain the idea that consumer likes and dislikes of players, individually and en masse, matter, but it is not nearly as simple as black and white.
 Consumers form emotional connections to players based on more than just their team affiliation.

 Would a black consumer be a racist for failing to embrace a Skoal-dipping, shotgun-toting, country-music-listening redneck driving in a NASCAR series?
-Individuals are free in our society to embrace counter- and sub-cultures even they draw from destructive or violent influences.
-Berating consumers as racists for not paying the salaries for these counter- or sub-culture personal expressions invokes quite a broad definition of racism.
+Individuals are free in our society to embrace counter- and sub-cultures even if they draw from destructive or violent influences.
+Blaming consumers as racists for not paying the salaries for these counter- or sub-culture personal expressions invokes a broad definition of racism.